mobileink/migae-examples/gae/README.md

 search path for `lein jar`, but I don't know what it is.
 So for now, the way to fix this sort of problem is simply to copy the needed jar to war/WEB-INF/lib.

+(NB: migae-jetty.sh uses the --lib option to tell jetty where to find the jar, so it will work if it isn't in war/WEB-INF/lib.
+But dev_appserver won't; there is no way to tell the GAE dev server to look outside of war/WEB-INF for classfiles.)

 ## License